ccollicutt/ccollicutt.github.io/_posts/2023-07-29-blockfriday-kubernetes-admission-controller.md

 # {{ page.title }}

 Would you create a Kubernetes Admission Controller to block deployments on a Friday and use it in production?
-No. But you could, creat one, say, as an example admission controller.
+No. But you could, create one, say, as an example admission controller.

 So that is precisely what I have done, created a very, very (very) simple admission controller, written in Go, that blocks NEW Kubernetes deployments on a Friday.
 I call it [blockfriday](https://github.com/ccollicutt/blockfriday).